-C(i) The RLDP should ensure that new development is sustainable, does not cause harm to international, national and locally protected sites and species and, that where appropriate, necessary mitigation measures are taken to avoid any such adverse effects.
-The River Wye and River Usk water bodies within the County are currently experiencing water quality issues, specifically in relation to phosphate levels, the RLDP must ensure development in these catchment areas does not contribute to or increase phosphate levels.

-C(ii) The RLDP must ensure biodiversity is considered in any development in order to protect any interest on the site and encourage biodiversity enhancements where necessary.

-C(iii) It will be necessary to undertake a Habitats Regulations Assessment of the RLDP to ensure that any cumulative effects of development in Monmouthshire and adjoining areas does not result in harm to internationally designated nature conservation sites.
-C(iv) The RLDP can contain policies to protect and enhance the green and blue infrastructure networks across the County.
+- C(i) The RLDP should ensure that new development is sustainable, does not cause harm to international, national and locally protected sites and species and, that where appropriate, necessary mitigation measures are taken to avoid any such adverse effects.
+The River Wye and River Usk water bodies within the County are currently experiencing water quality issues, specifically in relation to phosphate levels.
+There is no identified strategic solution for phosphate mitigation at the Monmouth WwTW (upper River Wye Catchment) at this time.
+Without an identified strategic solution new site allocations cannot be included in the RLDP in the upper River Wye Catchment.
+The RLDP must also ensure development in the River Usk catchment area does not contribute to or increase phosphate levels. - C(ii) The RLDP must ensure biodiversity is considered in any development in order to protect any interest on the site and encourage biodiversity enhancements. - C(iii) It will be necessary to undertake a Habitats Regulations Assessment of the RLDP to ensure that any cumulative effects of development in Monmouthshire and adjoining areas does not result in harm to internationally designated nature conservation sites. - C(iv) The RLDP can contain policies to protect and enhance the green and blue infrastructure networks across the County.